 (1890 - present), Indian Head

 The U.S. Navy's first modern proving ground for guns, armor, shells, and mounts, established here to be in close proximity to the Naval Gun Factory in Washington, DC.
-The first powder plant was built here in 1898.
+A powder plant was built here in 1898.
 Originally on 881 acres, it was expanded by another 1050 acres in 1902.
 A Marine Barracks was established here in 1911, closing in 1961.
 In 1918 the post became the Upper Station, Indian Head when a new proving ground was established downriver at Dahlgren, VA.
 Renamed the Naval Powder Factory in 1921.
 Became the Naval Propellant Plant in 1958, and then Naval Ordnance Station in 1966.
 Became the Naval Surface Warfare Center - Indian Head Division in 1992.
 The Stump Neck Annex was added in 1901.
 Nearby is the Winthrop Naval Rifle Range.

 DISTRICT of COLUMBIA